Tennis elbow: Signs and symptoms

-Symptoms associated with tennis elbow include, but are not limited to, pain from the outside of the elbow to the forearm and wrist and pain during extension of wrist.
+Patients typically feel pain or burning around the outer part of the elbow (lateral epicondyle of the humerus), which can move down the forearm and sometimes up to the upper arm.
+The pain is worsened by activities that involve wrist extension, such as gripping objects.
+Pain intensity varies from mild to severe and can be intermittent or constant, significantly impacting daily life.
+Patients also commonly report grip weakness and difficulty lifting.

 Terminology

-The term "tennis elbow" is widely used (although informal), but the condition should be understood as not limited to tennis players.
+The term "tennis elbow" is widely used (although informal), but the condition affects non-tennis players.
+More recently, with the explosive growth of pickleball, the term "pickleball elbow" is frequently used.
 Historically, the medical term "lateral epicondylitis" was most commonly used for the condition, but "itis" implies inflammation and the condition is not inflammatory.
+It is also referred to as enthesopathy of the extensor carpi radialis origin.

-Since histological findings reveal noninflammatory tissue, the terms “lateral elbow tendinopathy" and "tendinosis” are suggested.
+Since histological findings reveal noninflammatory tissue, the terms "lateral elbow tendinopathy" and "tendinosis" are suggested.
 In 2019, a group of international experts suggested that "lateral elbow tendinopathy" was the most appropriate terminology.
 But a disease of an attachment point (or enthesia) is most accurately referred to as an "enthesopathy."

 Causes

-Enthesopathy of the extensor carpi radialis brevis origin is idiopathic, meaning that it has no known cause.
+The exact cause of lateral epicondylitis remains unclear.
+However, it is often linked to repetitive microtrauma resulting from excessive gripping, wrist extension, radial deviation, and/or forearm supination.

-Traditionally, people have speculated that tennis elbow is a type of repetitive strain injury resulting from tendon overuse and failed healing of the tendon, but there is no evidence of injury or repair on histopathology, and misinterpretation of painful activities as a source of damage is common.
+Traditionally, people have speculated that tennis elbow is a type of repetitive strain injury resulting from tendon overuse and failed healing of the tendon, but there is no evidence of injury or repair, and misinterpretation of painful activities as a source of damage is common.

-Other speculative risk factors for lateral epicondylitis include taking up tennis later in life, unaccustomed strenuous activity, decreased mental chronometry and speed and repetitive eccentric contraction of muscle (controlled lengthening of a muscle group).

 Pathophysiology

-Histological findings are of mucoid degeneration: disorganized collagen, increased extracellular matrix, and chondroid metaplasia.
-There is no evidence of inflammation or repair.
-Therefore, the disorder is more appropriately referred to as tendinosis or tendinopathy—more accurately an enthesopathy—rather than tendinitis.